Portfolio Holder – Councillor Carole Jones

 It was RESOLVED:

-Reason: Prior to the start of the consultation period, officers may identify areas where the document could be improved in wording and layout without affecting its meaning.
-This recommendation will provide the Planning and Development Operations Manager with the ability to undertake any such changes.
+Reason: Up until the start of the consultation period it may be that officers will identify areas where the consultation documents could be improved in wording and layout terms without impacting on meaning, or make amendments following receipt of the sustainability appraisal report.
+This recommendation will provide the Head of Development the ability to undertake any minor such changes.